Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 ![](img/save-method-2.png)

 ###### Step 44
-Test everything using your Front End.
+Test everything using your front-end.
 If everything goes right, you should see the following response in the console:

 ![](img/console.png)